CahanLab/PySingleCellNet/README.md

 ![png](md_img/PR_curves_Lung_100920.png)

-##### Classify the independent query data and visualize.
+##### Classify the independent query data and visualize the results.
 The heatmap groups the cells according to the cell type with the maximum SCN classification score.
 Cells in the 'rand' SCN_class or category have a higher SCN score in the 'random' SCN_class than any cell type from the training data.
 ```python
 adQlung = pySCN.scn_classify(adQuery, cgenesA, xpairs, tspRF, nrand = 0)